1. Can my child come along for a trial session?

 7. Is there first aid available if required and are staff trained?

-Yes, both training venues have appropriate first aid equipment and staff trained in appropriate use.
+Yes, all training venues have appropriate first aid equipment and staff trained in appropriate use.

 8. When is my child likely to be involved in competitions?

-In England current rules require a swimmer to be 9 years of age before they can complete.
-This is different in Scotland where competition starts at 8 years.
+In England current rules generally require a swimmer to be 9 years of age before they can complete in standard galas.
+The club participates in the N&D Junior League which permits 8 year olds to swim and there are occasional Invitational Galas where 8 year olds may be able to swim.
 In all cases the coach will assess the swimmers ability to compete and discuss this with parents prior to a first gala.

 9. Does the club have social events?

-Yes – but we need volunteer help to arrange these.
-We try to run a number of these of differing types across the year.
-We also have a presentation night where awards are presented.
+Yes and we welcome volunteers to arrange these.
+We try to run a number of differing event types across the year and we have an Annual Presentation Evening where awards are presented.

 10. Who should my child or I speak to if we have any questions or concerns?